 ND64 Solid ND — 6-stop solid neutral density filter.
 Constructed using quartz glass and housed in a rigid cast aluminum frame.
 Includes padded protective case.

-ND4 Graduated Filter — Rectangular graduated filter.
-2-stop reduction in light at the darkest end.
+ND4 Graduated Filter — Rectangular 2-stop graduated filter.
 Includes padded protective case.

 Circular Polarizer — Increases clarity and remove reflections.
 Includes padded protective case.